johnnyxhy/v2g-IRL/synthetic_data_generation_model/README.md

 **Data dictionary:**

-- See the accompanying data dictionary for descriptions of each of the fields in the dataset.
+- See the accompanying data dictionary for descriptions of each of the fields in the generated datasets.